 The University is governed by an 11-member board of trustees, chaired by a banker.
 The others include a priest and several area business leaders.
 Dr. Connolly, a native of Ireland, has a Ph.D. in applied mechanics from Cal-Tech, 15 years of employment with IBM and Kodak, and eight patents to his name.

-A college education in upscale San Diego should be expensive, but JP Catholic is priced far below the average California college.
-Tuition and room fees for the 2014-15 academic year are $30,400 (the academic year lasts for 3 quarters).
+A college education in upscale San Diego should be expensive, but JPCatholic is priced far below the average California college.
+Tuition and room fees for the 2015-16 academic year are $31,200 (the academic year lasts for 3 quarters).
 Financial aid includes scholarship packages based on both need and merit, work-study opportunities, and federal grants and loans.

 Although JPCatholic is not a liberal arts institution per se, it requires a 90-credit core curriculum.
-This includes 24 credits in theology and Scripture, 12 credits in philosophy, 36 in the humanities and science or math, and 18 credits in business.
+This includes 24 credits in theology and Scripture, 9 credits in philosophy, 36 in the humanities and science or math, and 21 credits in business.

 and an online television series that attracted more than 125,000 site visitors and a great deal of press coverage.
 Graduates and employees launched Yellow Line Studios, which is involved in several film projects.
 The New Evangelization students produced a 13-episode series on the Catechism called “Pillars of Catholicism.”